 “The more streamlined and intuitive our applications and training are, the more time we can give back to nurses and technicians to spend with their patients,” says Dorgan.

 Anyone interested in nursing informatics should obtain a Bachelor of Science in Nursing and become an RN.
 Once you have a few years’ experience working in the field, you can obtain an informatics nursing certificate through the American Nurses Credentialing Center.

 It’s time to ditch the scrubs—the days where nurses were limited to jobs in patient care are long gone.
 There are plenty of alternative careers for nurses to put their skills to good use outside the hospital walls.

 Now is your chance to begin your career in healthcare by going off the beaten path.
 Learn more about earning your Nursing degree to begin your journey to one of these alternative careers for nurses.
 Already have a nursing degree?
-Check out the career possibilities that can open up with a MSN in our article, "What’s Next?
-7 Impressive Careers You Can Land with a Master’s Degree in Nursing."
+Check out the career possibilities that can open up with a MSN in our article, "6 Signs You Should Consider Earning an MSN Degree"

 - The 9 Types of Patients You’ll Care for as a Nurse

 - A Beginner’s Guide to Understanding the Levels of Nursing